kenblu24/RobotSwarmSimulator/doc/source/index.rst

 :doc:`installation guide <guide/install>`
 , which covers virtual environments, faster installation with uv, and more.

-Then, you can import the :py:mod:`novel_swarms` package:
+Then, you can import the :py:mod:`swarmsim` package:

 .. code-block:: python
    :caption: Python

-   import novel_swarms
+   import swarmsim

 .. toctree::